otuozeAhmed/otuozeAhmed/README.md

 - 👋 Hi, I’m Ahmedrufai Otuoze
-- 👀 I’m interested in Vue/Django/K8S projects
+- 👀 I’m interested in Data Engineering, Analytics $ AI projects
-- 🌱 I’m into DevOps Engineering
+- 🌱 I primarily use Microsoft Fabric for Data Engineering and Analytics
-- 💞️ I’m looking forward to collaborating on any remote fullstack, DevOps project
+- 💞️ I’m looking forward to collaborating on any remote AI, Data related projects.
 - 📫 How to reach me ... otuozeahmedrufai@gmail.com

 <!---